Manofward/HashDB_Reimagined/README.md

 If you have any Issues or have a good Idea which can also be added to add more to learn for all feel free to make an Issue.

+> The two Factor Authentication doesn't work right now but I will work on it

 ## Special things for Developers:

 ### Git Submodule Usage: